OutSystems/docs-product/src/develop/data/structure-create-use.md

 ## Example using a Record

-In the application GoOutWeb, a Web app to find and review places of interest, we want to return basic information about a Place using a REST API method.
+In an application where we want to find and review places of interest, we want to return basic information about a Place using a REST API method.
 The information to return about each place is the Id, the name, and the average rating.

 Since the data type that we will need to assign to the output parameter will only be used here, we will use a Record: